Christian M. 11 min read

 In this article, we give you an overview of ADSL (also known as “standard” broadband) and answer some FAQs.

-💡ADSL is rapidly being replaced by fibre-optic broadband, unlimited 5G wireless dongles and perhaps Starlink’s satellite internet, which all provide a much better connection.
+💡ADSL is rapidly being replaced by fibre-optic technology, unlimited 5G wireless dongles and perhaps satellite business broadband, which all provide a much better connection.

 💡ADSL is impacted by the PSTN switch off in 2027.